-The Master of Arts in Counseling, Specialization in Clinical Mental Health Counseling degree program offers students a solid foundation in the theories and methods of clinical mental health counseling.
+The Master of Arts in Counseling specializing in Clinical Mental Health Counseling degree program offers students a solid foundation in the theories and methods of clinical mental health counseling.
 Graduates are well prepared for a wide variety of mental health positions in public and private sector human service organizations.
 Traditional graduate degree curriculum is coupled with a unique emphasis on socially responsible practice as students complete practicum experiences through a vast network of community partners across a variety of specialized settings.
 Full-time and part-time options are available.
-Courses are offered in a combination of weekday, evening, weekend, online, and blended formats.
+Courses are offered in a combination of weekday, evening, weekend, online and blended formats.
 Graduates of this program are eligible to apply for licensing as Licensed Professional Counselors (LPCs) in Illinois.
 Graduates may also take the Licensed Clinical Professional Counselor (LCPC) examination in the state of Illinois with additional supervised training, or sit for the National Counselor Examination (NCE) prior to graduation.
-Licensure requirements in some states may vary from those required by Adler University; all students should plan their curriculums accordingly.
+Licensure requirements in some states may vary from those required by Adler University; all students should plan accordingly.

 The Master of Arts in Couple and Family Therapy program prepares entry-level counselors to specialize in working with couples and families.
 Students complete course work and practicum experiences focused on the understanding and integration of individual lifestyle dynamics with marital and family systems.
-Graduates have theoretical understanding of individual marital and family systems, including developmental issues and major variations, assessment skills in lifestyle and systemic diagnosis, and intervention skills based on major models of marital and family therapy, with the theory and methods of individual psychology as the foundations.
+Graduates have theoretical understanding of individual marital and family systems, including developmental issues and major variations, assessment skills in lifestyle and systemic diagnosis and intervention skills based on major models of marital and family therapy, with the theory and methods of individual psychology as the foundation.

 More Degree Programs

 The Master of Arts in Industrial Organizational Psychology degree program is offered completely online.
-Industrial-organizational psychology is one of the fastest growing psychology specialties.
-Professionals in this field apply methods of psychology to issues of critical relevance to business and industry, including talent management, coaching, leadership development, program evaluation, training, organizational change, team building, and work-life balance.
-Many professionals also work as consultants addressing organizational challenges such as change management, workplace diversity, and employee development and engagement.
-The Master of Arts in Industrial and Organizational Psychology program is designed to meet the guidelines for education and training provided by The Society of Industrial & Organizational Psychology (SIOP) with a unique emphasis on socially responsible practice.
-This online program can be completed in less than 2 years and provides students with education and training in both theory and practice.
+Industrial-organizational psychology is one of the fastest-growing psychology specialties.
+Professionals in this field apply methods of psychology to issues of critical relevance to business and industry, including talent management, coaching, leadership development, program evaluation, training, organizational change, team building and work-life balance.
+Many professionals also work as consultants addressing organizational challenges such as change management, workplace diversity and employee development and engagement.
+This online program can be completed in less than two years and provides students with education and training in both theory and practice.
 Through a required business practicum in their communities, students have opportunities to gain experience and practical skills to succeed in this expanding field.

 17 North Dearborn Street